 Emotions—excitement when the market is up or fear when the market is down—can wreak havoc on your investment decisions, leading you to buy high and sell low or miss out on rapid recoveries that begin during uncertain times.
 However, history shows that when investors attempt to time the market to maximize gains and minimize losses, they often end up doing the exact opposite.

-Over the 20 years through 2015, the average equity fund investor underperformed the S&P 500® Index by nearly 4% annually, because of a combination of making bad decisions about when to invest, fees, and fund selection—in short, such investors strayed from their disciplined investing strategies.
+Through 2017, The 20-year annualized S&P 500® Index return was 7.20%, and the average equity fund investor’s was only 5.29%, a gap of 1.91%1.
+The gap is due to a combination of making bad decisions about when to invest, fees, and fund selection—in short, such investors strayed from their disciplined investing strategies.
 Put simply, letting emotions govern your investment decisions can jeopardize your long-term returns.

 "When you make an emotional decision, it might feel satisfying in the moment, but you may be sacrificing your long-term goals," says Larry Rakers, group leader in Fidelity's Strategic Advisers group.

 So how can you manage the negative impact of emotional decision-making on your portfolio?
 Creating a disciplined investment plan that suits your individual goals, risk tolerance, and life situation; choosing an appropriate mix of investments; and finding the right way to manage your investments can help give you the confidence to stick to your plan, even in times of market turbulence or upheaval in your personal life.